 A defense lawyer can help you navigate the legal process, protect your rights, and work towards a favorable outcome.
 They can also communicate with the other party and their insurance company on your behalf, which can be particularly beneficial if you're at fault in the accident.
 But what happens in these hit-and-runs in the San Fernando Valley is that there are so many of them that the police have a stack of cases on their desk.

 So, if it's not some horrible injury or somebody passed away, they'll get to it when they get to it.
 And again, there are so many of them.
-There are thousands of drivers in the San Fernando Valley and hundreds of hit-and-run cases.
-Sometimes, it takes weeks or even months for the police to do something about a hit-and-run case.
+There are thousands of drivers in the San Fernando Valley, and hundreds of hit-and-run cases occur annually.
+Sometimes, it takes weeks or even months for the police to take action in a hit-and-run case.

 That's why it's so crucial that you have the opportunity to get your side of the story in there.
 You have the chance to do the right thing by handling your hit-and-run case the right way.
 This includes immediately stopping at the scene, exchanging information with the other party, and reporting the incident to the police.
 So, don't bury your head in the sand.
 Please don't put yourself in a position where you're worried about it.
 Take a proactive stance on the case.
-Get your attorney right away and make some of the moves necessary to get yourself taken care of.
+Contact your attorney immediately and take the necessary steps to ensure your well-being.

-I've often had cases where we can work things out with the other party you hit, and the police don't file any charges.
-Even when they do file charges, I'm often able to get what's called a simple compromise, where the prosecutor agrees to dismiss the charges as long as the other party signs a document saying they're satisfied.
+There's often a way to work things out, even in hit-and-run cases.
+I've had cases where we can reach a compromise with the other party, and the police don't file any charges.
+Even when charges are filed, I'm often able to secure a simple compromise, where the prosecutor agrees to dismiss the charges as long as the other party signs a document stating they're satisfied.
+There's hope, even in difficult situations like these.

 They were paid by your insurance company, you, or a combination of both.
-If we can't reach a simple compromise, if we can't get a dismissal because we cooperated, then we try to get the least amount of damage to your criminal record and the least amount of punishment.
+Suppose we can't reach a simple compromise and can't obtain a dismissal due to our cooperation.
+In that case, we strive to minimize the impact on your criminal record and the severity of the punishment.

-To do that, though, you'll need to be able to pay the other party back—either through your insurance or through your own money—and we'll need to get in there and take care of things the right way, be professional about it, and do damage control.
+To do that, though, you'll need to be able to pay the other party back—either through your insurance or your own funds—and we'll need to get involved and take care of things the right way, being professional about it and doing damage control.

 Retain a Criminal Defense Lawyer